Used correctly, exposure lock saves time and headaches

-The exposure lock function on your camera does exactly what it says.
-It will take an exposure reading at any point and lock it into your cameras memory once you hit the "exposure lock button”.
-Normally the reading stays locked for a period of around 10 - 15 seconds before re-setting itself, which should be enough time for you to re-compose and take the shot.
+The AE-L (* on Canon cameras) exposure lock function on your camera does exactly what it says.
+It will take an exposure reading at any point and lock it into your cameras memory once you hit the "exposure lock button (number 5)".
+The reading will stay locked for a period of around 10 - 15 seconds before re-setting itself.
+This should be enough time for you to re-compose and shoot.

-So how does exposure lock work and when should we use it?
+How does exposure lock work and when to use it?

 As I mentioned in the previous chapter, this function works in a similar way to the spot metering that many cameras have.
 When faced with a large area that you wish to photograph, you may have many differing light readings in the scene meaning confusion for your light meter.
 Some could be overly bright and some overly dark.

-Your camera's natural instinct, if using the "evaluative" or standard metering, is to meter for the largest area in view, which in this case is the interior of the arch.
-As it is dark it will overcompensate, and give a slow shutter speed or large aperture to allow more light in and therefore “overexposing” the outside.
+Your camera's natural instinct, if using the "evaluative" or standard metering, is to meter for the largest area in view.
+In this case, that is the interior of the arch.
+As it is dark it will overcompensate by giving a slow shutter speed or large aperture.
+This is to allow more light in and therefore "overexpose" the outside (see fig.1).

-In some cases, the dark arch may be quite effective as a silhouette, but it you really want to include the details; you have 3 options open to you;
+In some cases, the dark arch may be quite effective as a silhouette.
+However, if you really want to include the details, you have 3 options open to you;

 For me, I could come across a situation during any kind of photography that warrants the use of this handy "locking" feature.
 Whatever part of the scene I want to be well exposed, I will aim the camera at it, press exposure lock, re-compose and take the shot.
 Whatever happens to the rest of the image, I know that the most important part, the subject, will be exposed correctly.

-As a test, the next time you are out set your camera to Av or aperture priority and have a play with the exposure lock function.
-As a rule, try to aim the camera at the lightest part of the scene and set the lock, then practice pulling out the details later but watch your shutter speeds when in Aperture Priority.
+As a test, the next time you are out set your camera to Av or aperture priority.
+Have a play with the exposure lock function.
+As a rule, try to aim the camera at the lightest part of the scene and set the lock.
+Then practice pulling out the details later but watch your shutter speeds when in Aperture Priority.